FranciscoJustoDev/Flappy-Bird-Clone/Notes.md

 > ## ***To Fix:***
 >
+> - player collider is rect when player image
+> is a circle.
 > - *Obstacle stretching* when reaching left
 > side of screen.
 > - on `quit()` shell errors like: video sys no